metauni/metauni.github.io/posts/make-your-own/tools.md

 ### Using commands

-Enter your roblox world to read about and try the commands.
+Enter your Roblox world to read about and try the commands.
 When an admin joins, they are reminded they can get a list of commands by chatting `/helpadmin` or command-specific help by adding a `?` after the command, e.g. `/ban?`

-The creator of the roblox world is hardcoded to have the highest permission level (infinity... duh).
+The creator of the Roblox world is hardcoded to have the highest permission level (infinity... duh).
 The usage of the commands themselves is all documented within Roblox chat itself, so here we will just give an overview.

 ### Banning
 Ban management is achieved using the `/ban`, `/unban`, `/kick`, `/banstatus` commands. `/ban` lowers a players permission level to `-1`, kicks them from the game and rekicks them whenever they rejoin.
 This is a permanent ban that persists between server restarts and updates, and can be undone by `/unban`, which resets their permission level to `0` (unless they weren't banned). `/banstatus` can be used to check if someone is banned, and `/kick` can be used to kick them from the world temporarily (they can rejoin immediately).